XSIGHT-in/dop-android-sample-kotlin/README.md

 ```
 ### Sign-In
 The userIdentify() function is invoked when user information is created, deleted, or changed, however, in this site, is also called from Sign_In to collect information from users who have previously subscribed.

+> If you want to make clear about the details of each event property, see [MainActivity.kt](app/src/main/java/in/xsight/sdk/android/sample/kotlin/MainActivity.kt#L74) in sample project.

 ```kotlin
 DOX.setUserId(this.user.userId)